SharathChampzz/NewsEasy/notes.md

 Celery has issues in task handler, So we will need a another pip module gvent

 Start celery beat:
-celery -A <module> beat -l info
+celery -A NewsEasy beat -l info

 Start Worker:
 pip install gevent
-celery -A <module> worker -l info -P gevent
+celery -A NewsEasy worker -l info -P gevent